 There are two options to configure your selling plans:

-The simple editor is perfect for creating a simple subscription option that can be attached to products to offer recurring purchase options to customers.
+Simple Plan Editor - The simple editor is perfect for creating a simple subscription option that can be attached to products to offer recurring purchase options to customers.
 By default, it's prefilled to create a basic monthly subscription that will bill and place orders after payments are collected each month.
-You can change the values as needed before saving your plan.
-You can use our full editor if you need more advanced configuration options (more info below).

 Selling plan groups are additional payment option(s) that will be added to your products in Shopify.
 You can set up multiple selling plans within a selling plan group.

 First, we will set up the selling plan group details for "subscribe and save."
+This will be an 'ongoing subscription' which uses the basic setup process

 This defaults to 'deliver every,' but you can customize it by clicking on the advanced settings: